 The Centre is inter-disciplinary, and is committed to new methodologies that enable researchers to rethink traditional paradigms.
 Our research uses and develops methods from history, critical security studies, feminist approaches to international relations, political economy, literary and cultural studies, psychoanalysis, sociology and anthropology, political and human geographies.

-Research in the Centre is centred around four main themes:
+Research in the Centre is centred around five main themes:

 - International History and Diplomacy

 The themes reflect the breadth of our research interests; and we are linked also to research at Keele in Environment, Politics, History, Sociology, Geography and Criminology.